 The partial sale of the land has benefited the town with the provision of much needed housing, including more than 105 units of affordable housing.

 Options for the remaining land to develop community, employment or retail hubs to benefit our community, are currently being explored.

 The funds raised through the sale of land has allowed the Trust to fund a number of local projects each year.

-To date, North Berwick Trust Ltd have awarded a total of £655,413 to support individuals and organisations living or operating within North Berwick.
+To date, North Berwick Trust Ltd have awarded a total of £903,958.49 to support individuals and organisations living or operating within North Berwick.

-The Trust are proud to have supported 94 projects for the benefit of our local community.
+The Trust are proud to have supported 121 projects for the benefit of our local community.
 These projects have been wide-ranging from across our funding themes including support for the Lobster Hatchery, North Berwick Rugby and Football Club, Carers of East Lothian and Fringe by the Sea.

 During the recent Covid-19 pandemic, the Trust also took action by offering unprecedented relief grants for local businesses.
 We are delighted to have been able to support 53 local businesses and groups, including the North Berwick Community Council Resilience Effort.

 In our most recent grants round (autumn 2021), the Trust awarded £83,948.49 to support 11 projects, as listed below.
 As usual, the projects are very diverse and will benefit a wide cross-section of the community.

 |Coastal Communities Museum||Scotland’s Year of Stories – Content production – For audio visual equipment and to produce content||11436|